PacktPublishing/RESTful-Services-with-Delphi/README.md

 This course is for Delphi developers at any level who want to build RESTful services.
 Users with only a basic knowledge of Delphi will be able to design their own RESTful services and build a fully developed delivery services system by the end.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-This course has the following software requirements:
-●	Operating system: Windows 7 – Windows 10 1 (32-bit or 64-bit)
+●	Operating system: Windows 7 – Windows 10 1 (32-bit or 64-bit)</br>
-●	MS SQL express
+●	MS SQL express</br>
-●	Delphi Berlin 10.2 enterprise or architect or trial versions
+●	Delphi Berlin 10.2 enterprise or architect or trial versions</br>

 ## Related Products